Pearson 23C

+The Pearson 23C is a sailboat that was first built in 1983.
+The Pearson 23C is a cat rigged development of the sloop-rigged Pearson 23.
 The design was built by Pearson Yachts in the United States from 1983 until 1985 with 42 boats completed, but it is now out of production.

 Design

 The Pearson 23C is a recreational keelboat, built predominantly of fiberglass, with wood trim.
 It has a catboat rig with an unstayed, spun-tapered aluminum mast.
 The hull has a raked stem, a plumb transom, a transom-hung rudder controlled by a tiller and a fixed fin keel or optional keel and centerboard.
 It displaces 3000 lb and carries 1200 lb of ballast.

 The keel-equipped version of the boat has a draft of 4.00 ft, while the centerboard-equipped version has a draft of 5.17 ft with the centerboard extended and 2.33 ft with it retracted, allowing operation in shallow water or ground transportation on a trailer.

 The boat is normally fitted with a small 3 to 6 hp outboard motor for docking and maneuvering.

 The design has sleeping accommodation for two people, with a double berth in the main cabin, made up from two straight settee berths, that can be joined athartships.
 The head is located in the bow.
 Cabin headroom is 56 in.

 The design has a PHRF racing average handicap of 240 and a hull speed of 6.0 kn.